 When torque is transmitted through the rear drive shaft, it reaches the rear differential.
 The rear differential then splits the torque into two outputs, one for each rear wheel.
 This distribution of torque allows the wheels to rotate at different speeds when turning, ensuring smooth and controlled vehicle maneuverability.

 3. Power Distribution:

-In vehicles equipped with four-wheel drive systems, the rear drive shaft is a crucial component for engaging the front wheels for propulsion.
-In these systems, the rear drive shaft transfers torque to the transfer case, which then distributes power to the front and rear differentials.
+In vehicles equipped with four-wheel drive (4WD) or all-wheel drive (AWD) systems, the rear drive shaft also plays a role in power distribution to all four wheels.
+In these systems, the rear drive shaft transfers torque to the transfer case, which distributes power to both the front and rear differentials.

 The transfer case receives torque from the rear drive shaft and splits it between the front and rear axles, allowing power to be distributed to all four wheels.
 This enables enhanced traction, off-road capability, and improved vehicle performance in various driving conditions.